Consistency Deep Equilibrium Models: Methods

 To obtain a deterministic and well-defined distillation target, we observe that the process of finding an equilibrium in a DEQ can be interpreted as discrete sampling of a \emph{trajectory-fixed} Fixed Point ODE (FP-ODE) defined as

-where the trajectory is uniquely determined by a \emph{fixed} initial condition $\vz_0$\footnote{To eliminate variability induced by different initial conditions, we fix $\vz_0=\mathbf{0}$.}.
-A critical property of this ODE is that its steady state (where $d{\vz}_t/dt = 0$) corresponds exactly to the equilibrium state~\cite{ding2023two}.
+where $G_{\boldsymbol{\theta}}$ is a conceptual function representing the \textit{solver-induced} dynamics.
+For example, a simple Picard iteration corresponds to a first-order FP-ODE, while Anderson acceleration (AA)~\cite{anderson1965iterative} can be interpreted as inducing history-dependent continuous-time dynamics~\cite{chen2025dynamical}.
+This formulation plays two roles: \begin{itemize} \item It selects a \emph{deterministic trajectory} for consistency distillation: given a fixed initial condition $\vz_0$\footnote{To eliminate variability induced by different initial conditions, we fix $\vz_0=0$.}, the choice of solver specifies the effective dynamics governing the trajectory toward the equilibrium, whose discrete samples serve as well-defined intermediate targets for consistency distillation. \item It preserves the \emph{same equilibrium} as that of the DEQ in~\eqref{eq:deq_fixed_point}: under well-posedness of the DEQ, the target steady state of the solver-induced FP-ODE in~\eqref{eq:fp_ode}, where $d{\vz}_t/dt = 0$, corresponds exactly to the equilibrium state~\cite{ding2023two}. \end{itemize}

-This ODE perspective for DEQs is crucial for enabling consistency distillation~\cite{song2023consistency} which is inherently defined on such continuous-time dynamical systems, where all states along the same trajectory are required to map consistently to the terminal.
-By reframing DEQ inference as the numerical integration of an ODE whose steady state corresponds to the equilibrium, we obtain a principled trajectory that is particularly well suited for consistency distillation.
+This ODE perspective for DEQs is crucial for enabling consistency distillation~\cite{song2023consistency} which is inherently defined on continuous-time dynamical systems, where all states along the same trajectory are required to map consistently to the terminal.
+By reframing DEQ inference as the numerical solution of a solver-induced FP-ODE whose terminal state approaches the equilibrium, we obtain a principled and deterministic path that is particularly well suited for consistency distillation.